* There are Amazon Affiliate links in the Resources section of this post. For questions about affiliate links, please visit the Disclosure Page.

 I know this isn’t everyone’s marriage story.
 And I know some people have had to end their marriage for legitimate reasons.
 I am not passing judgement on anyone who has had to end or pause their marriage.
 We are all human.
 We all carry different struggles and burdens.

 ** Also, please hear me when I say it’s not ok to stay in an abusive relationship.
 You can try to heal the relationship with professional counseling, yes.
-But if you are feeling physically unsafe, or if the emotional and psychological abuse continues despite your efforts to help the relationship, please distance yourself from your abuser until (and if) it is safe to return.
+But if you are feeling physically unsafe, or if the emotional and psychological abuse continues despite your efforts to heal the relationship, please distance yourself from your abuser until (and if) it is safe to return.
+And there may be situations where it will never be safe to return; in those situations, it may be necessary to end the relationship.
 Here is an abuse hotline if you are currently in an abusive relationship: 1-800-799-7233 or https://www.thehotline.org.
 There is hope and help available. **

 For everyone who is reading, I pray God will help you strengthen your marriage, whether you’re in a good place, a rough place, or just starting out on your journey.
 Each day is a new day.
 A new day to try again.
 A new day to love and forgive.
 With God’s help, you can move your relationship forward and upward (towards Him).
 God is faithful to those who seek Him.